phasephasephase/OnixLauncher/README.md

 and all of this is handled on a separate thread.

+## Contributing
+If there is an issue open with your fix or addition to the launcher, please close it with your pull request.
+Here are some [good first issues](https://github.com/notcarlton/OnixLauncher/labels/good%20first%20issue) to get you started.

+Make sure you follow the [naming convention](https://github.com/notcarlton/OnixLauncher/blob/main/NAMING.md) I've set for the project.

 ## Open source
 What you CAN do:
 - Modify the launcher for personal use